vrmeet/thexr/DO_THIS_NEXT.md

 debug: have a way of checking if we are publishing audio and which members we are receiving audio from

-BUG: open browser a, open browser b, look for avatar from a (it is missing)

 (bug)
 fix bug where agora voice would stop publishing